Homemade Gluten-Free Pasta Dough

 This post may contain affiliate links.
 Please read my disclosure policy.

 For the most part, I haven’t missed many foods since I went gluten free years ago.
-Usually I can adapt whatever I’m craving into a gluten free version without much difference, like pizza (using the crust recipe from Artisan Pizza in Five Minutes a Day), casseroles and even donuts.
+Usually I can adapt whatever I’m craving into a gluten free version without much difference, like pizza, casseroles, gluten-free gnocchi, and even donuts.

 But there’s one thing I’ve been longing for: the silky handmade tagliatelle from Cossetta’s, made by the hands of elderly Italian women, who roll out the dough each day the same as they’ve done for the past 70 years.